timuckun/crystal-liblmdb/README.md

 # lmdb

 Crystal bindings for the LMDB database by Symas.
-At this stage it's not considered stable.
-Not for production use
+It covers most but not all of the library functionality.

+TODO:

+1. Make better use of read only transactions by reusing them
+2. Write specs for child transactions
+3. Implement callback functions
+4. Enhance the database API to implement more enumerable like functionality